-For hundreds of years, mankind relied on Mother Nature for all the things they wanted to make themselves more comfortable.
-Humans wove clothes and fabrics from wool and dyed them with plants colors, build houses and furniture with trees material.
+For hundreds of years, human beings relied on Mother Nature for all the things they wanted to make themselves more comfortable.
+Humans wove clothes and fabrics from wool and dyed them with plant colors, build houses and furniture with trees material.
 But with the onset of half of the twentieth century, the trend changed when organic chemistry introduced techniques to create many of these products by themselves.
-Plastics replaced wood and metals, artificial dyes were used for coloring.
+Plastics replaced wood and metals, and artificial dyes were used for coloring.
 But then biology started taking revenge on many of these synthetic, petroleum-based consumer goods.
-Increasing mass of non-degradable synthetics in earth’s environment made biodegradable products appealing again.
+The increasing mass of non-degradable synthetics in the earth’s environment made biodegradable products appealing again.

-White biotechnology – also meaning Industrial Biotechnology uses microorganisms and their enzymes to manufacture the goods for industry, such as chemicals, plastics, pharmaceutical, food, and energy carriers.
-These, renewable raw materials and the waste from forestry and agriculture are used for manufacturing industrial goods.
+White biotechnology – also meaning Industrial Biotechnology uses microorganisms and their enzymes to manufacture the goods for industry, such as chemicals, plastics, pharmaceuticals, food, and energy carriers.
+These renewable raw materials and the waste from forestry and agriculture are used for manufacturing industrial goods.
 White biotechnology is solely applied to the industry to replace polluting technologies for clean ones.

-The technology uses living cells from moulds, bacteria, plants, and yeast to synthesize the products which are easily degradable needs less energy and produces least by-product wastes.
-White biotechnology is used for Metabolite production, Waste treatment, Production of biocontrol agents, Bio-based fuel & energy and so on.
+The technology uses living cells from molds, bacteria, plants, and yeast to synthesize the easily degradable products.
+It may need less energy and produce fewer by-product wastes.
+White biotechnology is used for Metabolite production, Waste treatment, Production of biocontrol agents, Bio-based fuel & energy, etc.

 Its Activities In Industrial Microbiology and How White Microbiology Works

 - Recovery of products or services.

 Here are the applications of white biotechnology.

 1. Metabolite Production